honey

 Water Conservation

 The cultivation of grapes for wine and grains for beer typically requires substantial water resources.
 Mead, on the other hand, primarily relies on the collection of honey, which involves less water usage.
 This aspect makes mead production more water-efficient.
+Learn more about how mead is pioneering water conservation in the alcohol industry.

 Lower Carbon Footprint